DeathCamel58/open-tamron-tap-in/Writerside/topics/Serial-Frames.md

 ## Payloads:

-Payload data changes drastically based on the payload type I've put those in their own pages for reference:
+Payload data changes drastically based on the command type.
+Each command has its own page for reference:

 - [CheckLensMounted](CheckLensMounted.md): `0xf7`
 - [RequestLensConnect](RequestLensConnect.md): `0xf8`